✓ Updated February 2026

 Getting Around Costa del Sol, Spain

-This is the backbone of public transport connecting the coastal towns from Málaga city all the way to Fuengirola.
-It's incredibly efficient for hopping between popular spots like Torremolinos, Benalmádena, and Fuengirola without getting stuck in traffic.
+This is the backbone of getting between coastal towns from Málaga city to Fuengirola.
+It's incredibly efficient for avoiding traffic jams on the N-340 coastal road, especially during peak season.
+Use it to hop between popular spots like Torremolinos, Benalmádena, and Fuengirola.

 Local Buses (Avanza/Portillo)